Add syntax highlighting to code in 22 languages with 7 color themes, line numbers, and export to HTML

 Proper tokenisation colours keywords, strings, and identifiers distinctly, which is what makes code skimmable on a slide versus a wall of monochrome text.
 You can copy it as styled HTML for docs or export a clean PNG for decks, with theme choices tuned for projector contrast.

-Paste code in any popular language and get a syntax-highlighted version ready to share, embed, or screenshot.
-The highlighter supports dozens of languages and multiple color themes.
+Paste code in any of 22 popular languages and get a syntax-highlighted version ready to share, embed, or screenshot.
+Choose from 7 color themes, then copy the result as HTML or export it as a PNG image.
 Whether you are preparing code for a presentation, a blog post, or documentation, the output looks polished and professional.

 Generate syntax-highlighted code snippets for technical blog posts where readability is important.

-Create visually appealing code slides by copying highlighted HTML or taking screenshots.
+Create visually appealing code slides by exporting a PNG image or copying highlighted HTML.

 Embed properly highlighted code examples in project documentation or internal knowledge bases.